joyapisi/bookstore-safaricom/README.md

 ---

 ## Instructions on How to Run the Project
+- Attached SQL scripts for table and Postman collection

 ### 1. Clone the Repository
 To get started, clone the repository to your local machine: